-Wet Macular Degeneration (neovascular): In few cases, dry AMD progresses to the more advanced and damaging form of the eye disease.
+Wet Macular Degeneration (neovascular): In a few cases, dry AMD progresses to the more advanced and damaging form of eye disease.
 With wet macular degeneration, new blood vessels grow beneath the retina and leak blood and fluid.
 This leakage causes permanent damage to light-sensitive retinal cells, which die off and create blind spots in central vision.
 Choroidal neovascularization (CNV), the underlying process causing wet AMD and abnormal blood vessel growth, is the body’s misguided way of attempting to create a new network of blood vessels to supply more nutrients and oxygen to the eye retina.
 Instead, the process creates scarring, leading to sometimes severe central vision loss.

 There is no permanent cure for age-related macular degeneration, but some treatments may delay its progression or even improve vision.
 Treatments for macular degeneration depend on whether the disease is in its early-stage, dry form or in the more advanced, wet form that can lead to serious vision loss.
 No FDA-approved treatments exist yet for dry macular degeneration.

 Laser treatment may stop or lessen vision loss in the early stages of the disease.
 It is performed with a specific wavelength designed to cauterize abnormal blood vessels.
 A laser beam destroys existing blood vessels and may stop the growth of new ones.
 A scar forms after the laser treatment.
-This produces a permanent loss of vision in that area of the retina, sacrificed in order to preserve the rest of the eye layer.
+This produces a permanent loss of vision in that area of the retina, sacrificed to reserve the rest of the eye layer.
 Vision usually does not improve after laser treatment.
 It works in about half the cases, and only a small number of people meet the criteria for laser treatment.
 Its limitations have prompted a search for other forms of therapy.

 A light-activated drug called verteporfin (Visudyne) is given intravenously, and a specially designed laser is used to close the abnormal vessels while leaving the retina intact.
 You may need several treatments over one to two years because closed blood vessels can reopen within the treated area.
 Because Verteporfin is activated by light, exposure to sunlight must be avoided for five days after treatment.